 Program Administration

 How are Highway Safety Improvement Program funds allocated in a State?

 Central

 District

-Other - Approximately 50% of the HSIP funds are provided to the NYSDOT Regions according to a safety planning target formula.
-Most of the the remaining funds are allocated to projects via a competitive application process.
+☑Other - Approximately 50% of the HSIP funds were provided to the Regions according to a safety planning target formula.
+Most of the remaining funds were allocated to projects via a competitive application process administered by the central office.